-I. Minimum Site Area

-A single-wide manufactured or mobile home subdivision must have a minimum site area of 10 acres.

-II.
-Subdivision Compliance Single-wide manufactured or mobile home subdivisions must be planned and platted in compliance with this Ordinance.
+- I. Minimum Site Area - A manufactured home (temporary foundation) subdivision must have a minimum site area of 10 acres. - II.
+Subdivision Compliance - Manufactured home (temporary foundation) subdivisions must be planned and platted in compliance with this Ordinance.

-III.
-State Board of Health Requirements

-If not otherwise specified or if these

-standards do not meet or equal standards

-set by the State Board of Health, the State

-Board of Health standards prevail.

-IV.
-Distance from Subdivision Boundaries

-No single-wide manufactured or mobile home may be located closer than 30 feet to any perimeter property line of the subdivision.
-If the subdivision abuts a public street or highway, then the standard setbacks for that road as established for the applicable zoning district for single-family homes prevails.
+- III.
+State Board of Health Requirements If not otherwise specified or if these standards do not meet or equal standards set by the State Board of Health, the State Board of Health standards prevail. - IV.
+Distance from Subdivision Boundaries No manufactured home (temporary foundation) may be located closer than 30 feet to any perimeter property line of the subdivision.
+If the subdivision abuts a public street or highway, then the standard setbacks for that road as established for the applicable zoning district for singlefamily homes prevails.
 In the setback so established, each subdivision developer must provide a buffer a minimum of 10 feet in width, consisting of evergreen trees a minimum of six feet in height at planting and installed a minimum of 20 feet apart on center.
-The buffer must also consist of an opaque fence or berm a minimum of six feet in height.

-V. Distance from Existing Housing

-A single-wide manufactured or mobile home must be located at least 300 feet from any existing habitable residential dwelling not part of the single-wide manufactured or mobile home subdivision.
+The buffer must also consist of an opaque fence or berm a minimum of six feet in height. - V. Distance from Existing Housing A manufactured home (temporary foundation) must be located at least 300 feet from any existing habitable residential dwelling not part of the manufactured home (temporary foundation) subdivision. - VI.

-VI.
 Distance from Residential District or Subdivision

-Any single-wide manufactured or mobile home subdivision must be located at least 600 feet from the boundary of an R-1 or R-2 zoning district or any platted residential subdivision.
+Any manufactured home (temporary foundation) subdivision must be located at least 600 feet from the boundary of an R-1 or R-2 zoning district or any platted residential subdivision.